 America’s first Sports Car, the Corvette, is an American Icon.
-In this article title Corvette – American Icon we will look at the history of Corvette Enthusiast’s Passion and Loyalty to this brand.
+In this article titled Corvette – American Icon, we will look at the history of Corvette Enthusiast’s Passion and Loyalty to this brand.
 Few cars have inspired this much love, dedication, and excitement as Chevrolet Corvette.

 We are looking at the press releases that were included in the 2003 Media Kits from the Corvette 50th Anniversary Celebration that took place in Nashville, Tennessee on June 27 and 28, 2003.
 The kit included fourteen press releases.
 We will provide links at the bottom of the press releases for you to enjoy.
 The one we are looking at in this post is titled “Corvette, The American Icon, Inspires Passion and Loyalty for Half a Century.”